dpaydrc20/wonky-ord-shibacoin/README.md

-UNDER DEVELOPEMENT Still needs work on balances for tokens!
+UNDER DEVELOPEMENT Still needs work.

 To set up and run the `wonky-ord-shibainucoin` and `shibacoin` repositories, follow these detailed instructions: